MehmetMHY/cla/README.md

 A simple CLI chat tool designed for easy interaction with Anthropic's LLM models.
 Cla is based on the [Cha](https://github.com/MehmetMHY/cla) project.

+## Alternatives

+If you want to use OpenAI's models in the CLI, check out [Cha](https://github.com/MehmetMHY/cha)!

 ## Setup

 1. Get your Anthropic API key.
 Follow [this tutorial](https://docs.anthropic.com/en/docs/quickstart).